privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Total number of account address nibbles nees to be 64.
 This is to prevent having short addresses which could lead to a root node which would be shorter than 32 bytes and thus not hashed.
 That means the trie could be manipulated to reach a desired root.

-### Account leaf address RLC & nibbles count (leaf in first level)

-Similar constraints as in the gate described above, but for account leaf being in the first level.

-### Previous level address RLC

-#### Previous key RLC

-When there is an account leaf after a placeholder branch, the intermediate key RLC needs to be fetched from the branch above the placeholder branch.
-That would require a rotation over two levels which leads into ConstrainedPoisoned because we are accessing the rows before 0 in some cases.
-For this reason, we copy previous key RLC to the current branch so that we have in each branch a current and previous key RLC at our disposal.
-This way we do not need to rotate over two levels.

-We need to ensure that the key RLC from the branch above the placeholder branch is copied to `accs.acc_c.rlc`.
-This enables us to compute the address RLC after a branch placeholder (see the constraint below) by not using rotations over two levels (we have the intermediate RLC in the current row).

-#### Previous key RLC mult

-We need to ensure that the key RLC mult from the branch above the placeholder branch is copied to `accs.acc_c.mult`.

 ### Account leaf address RLC & nibbles count (after placeholder)